 ‘Oh dear, you’ve forgotten to zip yourself up,’ Mrs Adams said.
 And, with a swift zipping sound, she fastened the suit from top to bottom.

-Charlie looked at himself in a mirror.
+Sam looked at himself in a mirror.
 With a pink face and big, sticking-out ears, and covered everywhere else in dark, thick hair with just two little holes where his eyes fitted, he was a chimp from head to toe.
-There was only one problem.
+There was only one thing.
 It was itchy inside the suit, and he scratched under his arm where it tickled most.

 ‘Just look at him, Ali, having a good scratch, just like all the other chimps,’ their mum laughed.

-‘Is that really you in there, Charlie?’
+‘Is that really you in there, Sam?’
 Abbie asked, peering at the chimpanzee face.

-‘Mmm…mh,’ replied Charlie, this being the only sound he could make.
+‘Mmm…mh,’ replied Sam, this being the only sound he could make.

 ‘In that case, you can be my pet monkey,’ Abbie laughed.
 ‘All pirates have pet monkeys.’

 Mrs Adams smiled.
-‘I’ll come back for you after tea, Charlie,’ she said, and took Ali off to do some shopping.
+‘I’ll come back for you after tea, Sam,’ she said, and took Ali off to do some shopping.

-At first Charlie enjoyed the party.
-Everyone laughed to see a chimpanzee walk the pirate’s plank, and it was even funnier when the children played football and Charlie became the goalkeeper.
+At first Sam enjoyed the party.
+Everyone laughed to see a chimpanzee walk the pirate’s plank, and it was even funnier when the children played football and Sam became the goalkeeper.
 No-one had ever seen a chimpanzee keeping goal before.

 ‘I know what it’s like to be dumb now, or to be foreign and unable to speak the language,’ he thought.

 But it was when the children had tea that he discovered the biggest problem.
-Abbie’s mum had provided lots of pizza and cakes, but Charlie couldn’t open his mouth to eat them.
-In fact the only thing he could get into his mouth was a straw to sip his lemonade, through a tiny hole in the stitches at the corner of the chimpanzee-suit’s lips.
+Abbie’s mum had provided lots of pizza and cakes, but Sam couldn’t open his mouth to eat them.
+In fact, the only thing he could get into his mouth was a straw to sip his lemonade, through a tiny hole in the stitches at the corner of the chimpanzee-suit’s lips.

 ‘It’s all very well being a chimpanzee for a day,’ he thought as he made his way into the bushes at the end of the long lawn, ‘but a mouth that opens would have been very useful, too.’